 Would you really like to learn the ways of the Lord?

 Did you know that God said His ways are not our ways?
 He also said that His thoughts are not our thoughts.

 Did you know that there is a way to walk with God where the blessings of the Lord can enrich your total life?
 The Psalmist said that God raises the poor from the dust and lifts the needy from the ash heap, to make them sit with princes, with the princes of His people.”
 (Cf. Ps113:7,8)

-I have 500+ Bible studies available on the web.
-This may sound a bit overwhelming, but it doesn’t have be.
+I have 700+ Bible studies available on the web.
+This may sound a bit overwhelming, but it doesn’t need be.
 Simply look at the title of a study to see if it is something that would interest you.

 Here are the sites where you can preview the studies:

 - Archives from my online journal: http://buddymartin.net/blog/archives/